j2ung/cse15l-lab-reports/lab5.md

      javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java
      java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests
      ```
+3. The full command line (or lines) you ran to trigger the bug
+   * While in the lab 7 directory, I ran `bash test.sh` to test the code.

+5. h
+   *  As for fixing it, I used `vim ListExamples.java` to access the code.
+In order to change the code, I used `i` key to insert new code.
+I changed `>` to `<`.
+I reran `bash test.sh` to check if it passed and it did.

 ## Part 2 - Reflection
   * One of the things I learned during the last half of the quarter, was the basics of `vim`.
 Before, I knew nothiing of `vim`.
 Now, I know a few things like `i` to edit, `:wq`to save changes, and `:q!` to quit without changes.
 I also learned how to commit and push changes onto Git repositiories.
 It makes collabortive coding more organized and efficient.
+Overall, I think this course was highly educational for me because I was able to learn more when interacting with other students during lab and the coursework itself.